dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 The machine seems to have some software installed, so there was vim, pico, and nano.
 The editor of choice remains nano for this post's purposes.

+**Notes**: (1) GCE setup was different than the ones usually encountered in the past which usually started from a user able to `sudo` from a web console or something similar.
+In case such a provider was chosen these should be the next steps from the top of my head: a.
+Disable root login on remote host, b. copy public key to remote host, c. test connection, d. block password login on remote host, e. create a "config" file on local host similar to the one above

+(2) It might be useful to know some of the SSH internals.
+For me it was the so called snail book, [SSH: The Secure Shell
+The Definitive Guide](http://www.snailbook.com/).
+Unfortunately there is not much printed material available as the book's latest edition was published in 2005.
+I guess now people are only looking online to start.

+Congratulations!
+By "unlocking challenge 2" you can connect to the production server.
+The next steps can be executed sequentially, in parallel or in a different order as described above in the "Steps" section.

+Before next step execute `sudo apt-get update` and `sudo apt-get upgrade`.

 #### Locale